utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 ### Export the data

 - Click on the **Export** button at the top-right of the screen and then click on the download button.
+(The button actually _says_ "Download" these days.)

 <img src="img/wb-byyear-download.png" width="320">